Dashticz/dashticz/docs/blocks/specials/weather.rst

 * For OpenWeatherMap via https://openweathermap.org/
 * For KNMI via https://weerlive.nl/api/toegang/index.php

-.. note:: Since November 2022 OpenWeatherMap doesn't provide anymore new api keys with full functionality
+.. note:: Since November 2022 OpenWeatherMap doesn't provide free api keys with full functionality anymore.
+You can use the OpenWeatherMap 3 which is free for 1000 calls per day.

 Basic usage
 ----------------